 - (6) If the Family claims to have inaccessible Assets or a trust that is not revocable or under the control of any Family member, it is up to the Family to prove such inaccessibility with reasonable, sufficient, valid documentation.
-Any income distributed from the trust or any other inaccessible asset will be considered when determining the Family's annual income. - (7) Types of verification that will be accepted for purposes of determining the value and income received from an asset include: - (i) For a family with net assets equal to or less than \$5,000, a BHA may accept a family's declaration that it has net assets equal to or less than \$5,000 without taking additional steps to verify the accuracy of the declaration.
-The BHA must obtain third-party verification of all family assets every three years (24 CFR 982.516(3)(ii)). - (ii) Third Party Income Verification form filled out by a financial institution: - (ili) Original passbook for passbook savings accounts; - (iv) Most recent (no older than one year) appraised value of real property owned provided it's reflective of fair market value, in the form of property tax bill or appraisal from a Real Estate Appraiser; and - Appraised valuations of any non-essential personal Assets such as jewelry, coin collections, antiques or classic cars. - (g) Income from financial assistance for higher education. - (1) Income from financial assistance for higher education includes any amounts received in excess of tuition, fees and charges as defined by the Department of Education. - (h) Verification of childcare expenses or care of Disabled Family Member deductions.
+Any income distributed from the trust or any other inaccessible asset will be considered when determining the Family's annual income. - (7) Types of verification that will be accepted for purposes of determining the value and income received from an asset include: - (i) The BHA shall collect asset information from Participants annually.
+The BHA must verify asset information every three years, but may choose to verify assets at any certification.

+(ii) For a family with net assets equal to or less than \$5,000, the BHA may accept a family's declaration that it has net assets equal to or less than \$5,000 without taking additional steps to verify the accuracy of the declaration.
+The BHA must obtain third-party verification of all family assets every three years (24 CFR 982.516(3)(ii)).

+- (iii) Third Party Income Verification form filled out by a financial institution; - (ivi) Original passbook for passbook savings accounts; - Most recent (no older than one year) appraised value of real property owned provided it's reflective of fair market value, in the form of property tax bill or appraisal from a Real Estate Appraiser; and - Appraised valuations of any non-essential personal Assets such as jewelry, coin collections, antiques or classic cars.

+(g) Income from financial assistance for higher education.

+(1) Income from financial assistance for higher education includes any amounts received in excess of tuition, fees and charges as defined by the Department of Education.

+(h) Verification of childcare expenses or care of Disabled Family Member deductions.
 This deduction is available for any reasonable childcare expenses to enable a Family member to be employed (including a family member on a leave of absence from his/her job with an anticipated return); actively seek employment, or to further his or her education.
 Such expenses are amounts anticipated to be paid by the Family for the care of children under 13 years of age during the period for which Annual Income is computed, but only where such care is necessary to enable a Family member to actively seek employment, be gainfully employed, or to further his or her education.
 The deduction will not be granted for any amount that is reimbursed.